-Eric has more than 27 years of experience as an investment banker and entrepreneur and has provided financial and strategic advice and structuring transactions for a broad range of companies and investors.
+Eric has more than 30 years of experience as an investment banker and entrepreneur and has provided financial and strategic advice and structuring transactions for a broad range of companies and investors.
 Prior to launching Manhattan Venture Partners, Eric was a Partner at Citizen VC, Inc., a financial technology and investment firm, where he led the firm’s investment banking efforts.
-Prior to Citizen VC, Eric cofounded Gentry New York, which he merged with GSV Financial Group.
-At GSV FG, Eric was head of investment banking and CEO of Gentry Securities, their broker-dealer subsidiary.
-Prior to GSV FG, Eric cofounded and led investment banking efforts at Ledgemont Capital Group and Indigo Ventures, firms which raised capital for and invested in early and growth stage companies.
+Prior to Citizen VC, Eric cofounded Gentry New York, which he merged with Gentry Financial Holdings Group.
+At Gentry, Eric was head of investment banking and CEO of Gentry Securities, their broker-dealer subsidiary.
+Prior to Gentry, Eric cofounded and led investment banking efforts at Ledgemont Capital Group and Indigo Ventures, firms which raised capital for and invested in early and growth stage companies.
 Prior to those firms, Eric was an Associate and then General Partner at McFarland Dewey & Co., a boutique investment banking firm.
 Eric began his career at McKinney Advertising.
 Eric received a BA in Economics from the University of Pennsylvania and an MBA, with Honors, from the Stern School of Business, New York University.
-He holds FINRA Series 7, Series 63, Series 24, Series 79, Series 87 and Series 99 licenses.
+He holds FINRA Series 7, Series 63, Series 24, Series 79 and Series 99 licenses.

-Prior to launching Manhattan Venture Partners, Jared was a co-Founder of Citizen VC, Inc., a financial technology and investment firm.
+Before launching Manhattan Venture Partners, Jared was a co-Founder of Citizen VC, Inc., a financial technology, and investment firm.
 He oversaw the firm’s secondary direct venture capital activities, including managed funds and brokered transactions.
-Before founding Citizen VC, Jared was Managing Director, Director of Secondary Markets at Gentry Venture Partners (GSV Ventures).
-During his tenure, Jared built the firm’s secondary markets practice and led investments into some of the best-known, fastest growing and most difficult to access startups in Silicon Valley.
-Prior to Gentry, Jared worked at a pioneering firm in the secondary direct venture market sector, originating and funding investments in such companies as Facebook, LinkedIn, Twitter, Groupon and Chegg, among others.
-In 2006, Jared spearheaded the effort to build the Manhattan office of AEFC a late-stage venture capital investment bank.
-Ultimately, the New York office raised more than $100 million per year alongside tier-1 VCs, predominantly for TMT and clean technology companies.
+Before founding Citizen VC, Jared was Managing Director, Director of Secondary Markets at Gentry Venture Partners (GSV Ventures now G Squared).
+During his tenure at, Jared built the firm’s secondary markets practice and led investments into some of the fastest growing and exclusive startups in Silicon Valley.
+Before Gentry, Jared was a pioneer in the secondary direct venture market sector, originating and funding investments in such companies as Facebook, LinkedIn, Twitter, Groupon and Chegg, among others.
+In 2006, Jared spearheaded the effort to build the New York office of AEFC a late-stage venture capital investment bank.
+Ultimately, the New York office raised more than $100 million annually to co-invest alongside top VCs, predominantly for TMT and clean technology companies.
 In 2004 Jared started in banking at Laidlaw & Company, where he focused on alternative investments, as well as primary and secondary offerings for public companies seeking growth capital.

 Mr. Carmel graduated with a BA from the University at Buffalo School of Informatics.
 He holds FINRA Series 7 and Series 63 licenses.